MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/redis-connector.md

 ## Data mapping

-Redis supports two modes for storing data, JSON and Hashes.
+Redis supports two modes for storing data: JSON and Hashes.
 The Redis connector supports both storage types, and mapping differs depending on the chosen storage type.

 ### Data mapping when using the JSON storage type